mosaic-design-system/docs/src/components/chip.md

       ### Chip placement

       **Chips** can be used as labels or counters.
 The important fact is that they are in-line elements, enabling them to be placed pretty much anywhere.
 They often work well in navbars, sidebars, tabs, or in tables to indicate a status.

       **Chip frequency**

       Like any component, overuse can quickly erode usefulness.
 With this in mind, you should always consider how often **Chips** are being used and whether they provide a clear and helpful relationship with their associated content.
 Most importantly, **Chips** should make tasks easier to complete, content easier to sort, selections easier to determine, and pages easier to scan.

       **Chip contexts**

       Use the various contextual colours described above to denote further meaning, but be careful when combining colours with backgrounds of other elements.
 For example, red **Chips** on green backgrounds are not accessible.
 Consider high contrast pairings so the **Chip** value is easy to read.

+      ### Chips as filters

+      \r

+      \r

+      **Chips that act as toggleable filters**\r

+      These chips are used as tags or descriptive words to filter content interactively.
+They are always visible and are typically positioned above or below their related content area.
+When clicked or tapped, a leading tick icon is added in front of the chip label to show it has been selected and when unselected the icon is removed.
+Multiple chips can be selected or unselected.
+As selections are made, the associated content is filtered dynamically. \r

+      \r

+      **Chips that act as visual indicators of selected filters**\r

+      These chips are used to indicate filters that have been applied via a separate filters area, such as a drawer.
+They are only visible when applied and are typically positioned above or below their related content area.
+It is not possible to toggle these chips on/off interactively, however, they do contain a trailing cross icon to directly remove the chip (i.e. filter).
+As filters are removed, the associated content changes dynamically."
     icon: file_invoice
     toc: true
   - title: Code